Typical PID tuning objectives include:

 Closed-loop stability — The closed-loop system output remains bounded for bounded input.

 Adequate performance — The closed-loop system tracks reference changes and suppresses disturbances as rapidly as possible.
 The larger the loop bandwidth (the frequency of unity open-loop gain), the faster the controller responds to changes in the reference or disturbances in the loop.

 Adequate robustness — The loop design has enough gain margin and phase margin to allow for modeling errors or variations in system dynamics.

 MathWorks® algorithm for tuning PID controllers meets these objectives by tuning the PID gains to achieve a good balance between performance and robustness.
-The algorithm designs an initial controller by choosing a bandwidth to achieve that balance, based upon the open-loop frequency response of your linearized model.
+By default, the algorithm chooses a crossover frequency (loop bandwidth) based on the plant dynamics, and designs for a target phase margin of 60°.
 When you interactively change the response time, bandwidth, transient response, or phase margin using the PID Tuner interface, the algorithm computes new PID gains.